utiasSTARS/learned_scale_recovery/README.md

 # Datasets

 We trained and tested on the KITTI dataset.
 Download the raw dataset [here](http://www.cvlibs.net/datasets/kitti/raw_data.php).
 We provide a dataloader, but we first require that the data be preprocessed.
-To do so, run `create_kitti_odometry_data.py` within the `data` directory (be sure to specify the source and target directory).
+To do so, run `create_kitti_odometry_data_w_stereo.py` within the `data` directory (be sure to specify the source and target directory).
+For training with the Eigen split, first run `create_kitti_eigen_data.py`.

 For Oxford Robotcar training, we downloaded sequences using the [dataset scraper](https://github.com/mttgdd/RobotCarDataset-Scraper).
 Once downloaded, the data can be preprocessed by running `synchronize_gt_with_imgs.py` in `data/oxford`, followed by `create_oxford_data.py` within the `data` directory (be sure to specify the source and target directory).